semgrep/semgrep/PRIVACY.md

 - A one-way hash of a unique code identifier that includes the triggering code content
 - Dependency name and version (only sent when using Semgrep Supply Chain or the `--sca` flag)
 - Source code is NOT collected

+**Dependencies data** are used to power Dependency Search and License Compliance.
+The classes of dependencies data are:

+- Package name (e.g., lodash)
+- Package version (e.g., 1.2.3)

 ## Registry fetches